Eastern & Western Equine Encephalomyelitis

 In the United States, equine alphavirus encephalitides for which vaccines are available include eastern equine encephalomyelitis (EEE), western equine encephalomyelitis (WEE), and Venezuelan equine encephalomyelitis (VEE).
 EEE has been reported in North and South America.
 WEE have been recorded more commonly in the Western US.
 VEE causes outbreaks in horses in Central America, South America, Mexico and occasionally in the southern US.
 Transmission of EEE/WEE/VEE is by primarily mosquitoes, and infrequently by other insects, ticks, or nasal secretion.
 Although vaccination has reduced the size and number of outbreaks of EEE, WEE and VEE in horses, the impact of these diseases is still significant because of the high mortality rate.

 Immunizations against EEE and WEE are core prophylaxis for all horses residing in or traveling to North America.
-Immunization against VEE is a risk-based assessment of the horse’s potential exposure.
+The choice to immunize against VEE is a risk-based assessment of the horse’s potential exposure.
 VEE is a reportable foreign animal disease.
 Areas of Southern Texas, California, Louisiana, Mississippi, Alabama and the West Coast of Florida are likely at the most risk for natural VEE encroachment from Central and South America.

 The practitioner should consider the following in making recommendations: